 Terminalia is a one day festival of walking, space, place and psychogeography on Thursday 23rd Feburary 2017.
-There will be a number of free events in Leeds and the North of England.
-Terminalia is the festival of Terminus, Roman god of boundaries and landmarks.
-If there was ever a god and festival for psychogeography this would be it!
-Events have been run on this day in Leeds since 2011.
+There will be a number of free events in Leeds and around the world.
+Terminalia is the festival of Terminus, Roman god of boundaries and landmarks so if there was ever a god and festival for psychogeography this would be it!
+Events have been run on this day since 2011.